-PARKING LOT/VEHICLE POLICY
+PARKING LOT/VEHICLE POLICY (Applies to students attending a school building)

 All motorized vehicles parked at Northfield High School by faculty, staff and students, must display a valid permit.
-The cost of a parking permit is \$100.00 per year (or \$50.00 for second semester).
+The cost of a parking permit is \$150.00 per year (or \$75.00 for second semester).
 Additional permits (including lost permits) will be \$5.00.
 All parking permits must be registered with the office and may not be transferred to any other vehicle other than the vehicle described on the vehicle registration form.
 No sale/transfer of parking permits is permitted from student to student or sibling to sibling.
 Parking permits are full price per individual student.
 No family discount will be given.
 Any unauthorized parking offense will result in the following: